pmalhaire/making_a_comic/time_and_money.md

 One week later Lenny realize that even with accounting his money problem is not solved.
 Lost and depressed Lenny calls Sally.
-She makes him realize that money his problem.
+While talking she makes him realize that money is not the problem.
-Lenny is just lost because he does not know what to do in his life.
+Lenny's problem is that he does not know what to do in his life.
-They agree to meet next time.
+They agree to meet soon.

 ## Story :